 ASAs operating on a given ANI may come from different providers and pursue different objectives.
-Whichever the ASA, its management and its interactions with the ANI must follow the same operating principles, hence comply to a generic life-cycle management model.
+Management of ASAs and its interactions with the ANI should follow the same operating principles, hence comply to a generic life-cycle management model.

 The ASA life-cycle provides standard processes to: